 Mike Windt is one of the NFL’s most accurate long snappers.
 He also excels in special teams coverage.

-Windt has also been durable, appearing in every game the last three seasons, 50 consecutive games including playoffs, as he heads into 2016.
+Windt has also been durable, appearing in every game the last four seasons, 66 consecutive games including playoffs, as he heads into 2017.

 Windt can credit his father, Joe, for helping him fulfill his potential as a long snapper.
 Joe is a former bowler and softball pitcher who never played football, but he noted that Windt had the unique ability of launching a football between his legs faster and more accurately than he could throw it overhand, so he convinced his son to give long snapping a try.
 Windt put his talents to work at Elder High School in Cincinnati and ended up playing on back-to-back state championship teams in 2002 and ’03.